 A Common Link Between Cookies and Meth?

 Drug addiction and overeating, while not exactly the same thing, have a lot in common.
-At least, that’s what a recent New York Times story reports.
+At least, that’s what a recent New York Times story on meth and cookies reports.
 According to the story, those who eat their way into poor health don’t like it any more than those who abuse drugs and alcohol—so why would anyone choose to do either one?
 The short answer is that they wouldn’t—that both are kinds of addiction.

 “No one will be shocked to learn that stress makes people more likely to search for solace in drugs or food (it’s called ‘comfort food’ for a reason),” says the report.
 “Yet the myth has persisted that addiction is either a moral failure or a hard-wired behavior — that addicts are either completely in command or literally out of their minds.”